gioblu/BIPLAN/README.md

 | MycroPython          | 256KB ROM, 16KB RAM  |
 | Lua                  | 256KB ROM, 64kB RAM  |

-BIPLAN has a modern syntax inspired by Python and it is expressly designed to operate efficiently on microcontrollers with limited resources although its implementation is designed to be easily extensible.
-Today the complexity of tools required for a programming language to work is often overwhelming, BIPLAN's architecture and its machine-language are designed to offer a very simple set of tools that can operate in a constrained environment with no need of external dependencies.
+### Why?

+In 2017 I have built a couple of BASIC stand-alone computers with arduino-compatible boards.
+I have used BASIC because that was the only imperative programming language that fitted in them.
+After playing I understood there was space to make a new language; quick, portable, modern, but at the same small enough to run on limited micro-controllers.

 ### Code example

-Fibonacci sequence computation in 236 bytes of BIPLAN code:
+Fibonacci sequence computation in 174 bytes of BIPLAN code:
 ```php
 print fibonacci(40)
 stop